tyc/successfulunittest/manuscript/lowlevelcode.md

 To test the code, it can be written to be tested with an debugger attached to the hardware.
 This would tests the code on the actual device and would get the true behaviour.
 There several reasons why this scenario may not work as well.

 The debugger hardware may be expensive and not every developer can have access to one.
 The testing procedure is also likely to be manually executed.
+Manual testing can be difficult to maintain consistency between testing sessions.
 The electronic circuitry may not even be designed for you to start interfacing when you starts to write the code, so the low level code you are creating now must be tested on a mocked platform.

 ## Mocking the hardware